Competition Commission rejects complaint against WhatsApp | Business

 Competition Commission rejects complaint against WhatsApp

-The Competition Commission has dismissed a complaint of alleged unfair business practices by popular messaging platform WhatsApp with respect to digital payments market in the country.
-It was alleged that Facebook-owned WhatsApp has abused its dominance in the 'market for internet-based messaging application through smartphones' to manipulate another market -- 'market for UPI enabled digital payment applications' in its favour.
+The Competition Commission has dismissed a complaint of alleged unfair business practices by popular messaging platform WhatsApp with respect to the digital payments market in the country.
+It was alleged that Facebook-owned WhatsApp has abused its dominance in the 'market for internet-based messaging application through smartphones' to manipulate another segment -- 'market for UPI enabled digital payment applications' in its favor.

+Section 4(2)(a)(i) relates to condition in purchase or sale of goods or services.
+The regulator also rejected preliminary objection of WhatsApp and Facebook regarding the locus of the informant.

+CCI said an informant need not necessarily be an aggrieved party to file a case before it.
+Neither the Competition Act specifies any such requirement explicitly, nor the same can be implicitly read into the provisions which clearly point towards the inquisitorial system envisaged by Parliament, the order said.

-Regarding the informant's claims that WhatsApp is in serious non-compliance of critical and mandatory procedural norms pertaining to data localisation and storage, the regulator said that they "do not seem to raise any competition concern and as such may not need any further scrutiny by it"..
+"The informant has also claimed that WhatsApp is in serious non-compliance of critical and mandatory procedural norms pertaining to data localization and storage.
+The informant has also raised concerns with data security.
+These, in the considered view of the Commission, do not seem to raise any competition concern and as such may not need any further scrutiny by it," the order said.

 - READ MORE ON: